menm/EPA1352-Lab/EPA1352-G14-A3/README.md

 * ContinuousSpace folder, see EPA1352-G14-A3/model/ContinuousSpace

 The "data" folder with:
-* A3_datacleaning.ipynb, which contains the data cleaning process and output, see EPA1352-G14-A3/data/A3_datacleaning.ipynb

 * fully_cleaned_data.csv, which contains all roads and side roads of Bangladesh > 25km,
   see EPA1352-G14-A3/data/fully_cleaned_data.csv
 * A3_networkx_analysis.ipynb, which contains the analysis of the network, see EPA1352-G14-A3/data/A3_networkx_analysis.ipynb